awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

 # Installing the AWS Load Balancer Controller add\-on<a name="aws-load-balancer-controller"></a>

 The AWS Load Balancer Controller manages AWS Elastic Load Balancers for a Kubernetes cluster\.
-The controller provisions the following resources\.
+The controller provisions the following resources:
 + An AWS Application Load Balancer \(ALB\) when you create a Kubernetes `Ingress`\.
 + An AWS Network Load Balancer \(NLB\) when you create a Kubernetes service of type `LoadBalancer`\.
 In the past, the Kubernetes network load balancer was used for *instance* targets, but the AWS Load balancer Controller was used for *IP* targets\.
 With the AWS Load Balancer Controller version 2\.3\.0 or later, you can create NLBs using either target type\.
 For more information about NLB target types, see [Target type](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-type) in the User Guide for Network Load Balancers\.